Just a normal problem

 I debated whether or not to take this story when it was first pitched to me.
 I’ve lived with a stutter for as long as I can remember and, while it’s a crucial aspect of the person I am, I’ve never tried to draw added attention to it.

-But Diaz is open and transparent about his speech impediment.
+But Diaz is open and transparent about his speech difference.
 If anything, he embraces it with pride when confronted about it.

 “They’ve never been in the shoes of somebody speaking in public and not being able to start talking, so they don’t know what it feels like.
 That’s the reason why I’m pretty open about it.
 Friends have even nicknamed me after the cartoon character Porky Pig, and I just ride the nickname pretty well.
 It’s in my email address.”